 Some of the factors that were lower on the ranking list but still worth mentioning include a freelance translator’s past, personal experience, reputation, ability to work with technology solutions, referrals and recommendations, simplicity, and ability to provide a number of different services.
 Although these considerations fell below the top-ranking factors, the vast number of these ranked in the mid to upper 3s on a scale of 1-5.

-The bottom line is simple – When searching for the best freelance translators, the prime concern on the LSP project manager’s mind is meeting their clients’ needs.
-This means trusting their supply chain, and that translates to quality, agility, and honesty – with a little green thrown in to the mix.
+The bottom line is simple – When searching for the best freelance translators, the prime concern on any LSP project manager’s mind is meeting their clients’ needs.
+This means trusting their supply chain, and that translates to quality, agility, and honesty.